dart-archive/stagehand/README.md

 ## Things you can create with Stagehand

-* appengineapp - a simple AppEngine application
+* package - a starting point for Dart libraries or applications
 * consoleapp - a simple command-line application
-* package - a starting point for Dart libraries or applications
 * polymerapp - a web app built using polymer.dart
-* shelfserver - a web server built using the shelf package
 * ubersimplewebapp - an absolute bare-bones web app
 * webapp - a mobile-friendly web app with routing, responsive CSS, and (optional) Sass support
+* appengineapp - a simple AppEngine application
+* server-shelf - a web server built using the shelf package

 ## Installation